ryouze/aegyo/README.md

 All categories are enabled by default.
 You can disable a category by clicking on the corresponding button.

+> [!TIP]
-If you're a beginner, start with the `Vow` categories and gradually enable the other categories as you continue to learn.
+> If you're a beginner, start with the `Vow` categories and gradually enable the other categories as you continue to learn.

 ## Testing